Respite Foster Care in Ontario: Types, Process, and Private Agencies

 Private Foster Care Agencies in Ontario

-Examples of private agencies operating in Ontario include:
+Examples mentioned in the Ontario market research include:

 For prospective foster parents, private agencies can offer certain advantages: more personalized support, faster intake processes in some cases, and in some agencies, higher per diem rates than standard CAS rates.
 The trade-off is that private agency families may have less direct access to the full range of CAS resources and may feel a step removed from the primary decision-making around a child's plan.